sebfisch/java-data/content/_index.md

 [JDK Version 17](https://openjdk.java.net/projects/jdk/17/)
 includes new language features from
 [Project Amber](https://openjdk.java.net/projects/amber/)
-inspired by functional languages that change the way data can be defined and used.
+inspired by algebraic datatypes and pattern matching that change the way data can be defined and used in Java.
 This tutorial provides an overview and an in-depth exploration of related features that have been included since the previous LTS release.

+Before we look at specific new features in Java 17, we discuss the underlying concepts algebraic datatypes and pattern matching as a background to understand the motivation behind the new features.

 The underlying source code is available online, and this tutorial includes tasks to extend it.